The Importance of Vitamin D

 Supports Immune Function

-Vitamin D is also necessary to maintain a healthy immune system since it has immunomodulatory effects.
-It is also relevant in conditions like alopecia areata which is an autoimmune disorder that leads to hair loss.
+Vitamin D supports a healthy immune system since it has immunomodulatory effects.
+Vitamin D helps create an environment helpful to healthy hair growth by supporting immune function.
+It is also relevant in alopecia areata, an autoimmune disorder that leads to hair loss.
+It is also relevant in alopecia areata, an autoimmune disorder that leads to hair loss.

 Anti-Inflammatory Effects